- Claim TPD from Superannuation Funds

 Follow up with the Insurance Company

-Once you have filed your TPD claim, be sure to follow up with the super fund and insurer.
+Once you have filed a TPD claim, be sure to follow up with the super fund and insurer.
 Confirm they have all the information they need to make a decision.
 Doing this will help escalate the approval process and avoid unnecessary delays.

 Dispute a Rejected TPD Claim

 According to Australian Prudential Regulation Authority (APRA) data, about 20% of TPD claims are rejected annually in Australia.
-Don’t panic if this happens to you.
-There are options to appeal denied claims, and our litigation lawyers know how to reverse a negative outcome.
-Contact us immediately if this is your situation.

 Receive a Lump Sum Payout

-Approved TPD insurance claims will receive a once-off lump sum payment that helps pay medical expenses and living costs.
+Approved TPD insurance claims receive a once-off lump sum payment that helps pay medical expenses and living costs.
 Generally, these funds are transferred to a superannuation account, where they can be withdrawn.
 What you do next will determine how these funds are treated for taxation purposes.

 Avoiding Common TPD Claim Mistakes